cm3/image-helper/README.md

 Formarly, this was [Markdown Image Helper](https://github.com/bigyuki/markdown-image-helper) inspired by [markdown-assistant](https://github.com/knightli/markdown-assistant)

 This Atom package creates a directory named `assets`, store the image as a png file in it, and insert a relative image path in the document.
 Documents can be in markdown, HTML or else.
-The name of the directory can be changed in the Atom setting.
+The name of the directory can be changed in the package setting.

 ## Usage